swellaby/vsts-mirror-git-repository/README.md

 ## Generator

-Want to make your own VSTS Task?
+Want to make your own Azure Pipelines Extension or Task?
 This task was initially created by this [swell generator][parent-generator-url]!

 <br/>